submini/balatro-mod-index/mods/GauntletGames-2086@D6Jokers/description.md

-Adds the enhancement "X Card" to the game.
-X Cards have wild ranks, but two X Cards in the same hand cannot mimic the same rank
+Adds a bunch of jokers to the game with effects based off the roll of a D6